Straggler-Resilient Differentially-Private Decentralized Learning

 \subsection{Proof of \cref{thm:ss_rand_ring_all_noise}}

 In contrast to the proof of \cref{thm:ss_ring_all_noise}, the distance between any pair of two nodes $u,v$ is random over the rounds of the algorithm.
 Hence, we have to resort to a weak form of convexity for R{\'e}nyi divergence as formulated in \cref{lem:weak-convexity-Renyi-divergence}.
+We start with a technical lemma. \begin{lemma} The fraction $\nicefrac{\xi_{u,v}^{(r+1)}}{\left(\varrho_{u,v}^{(r+1)}\right)^2}$ from \eqref{eq:div_alpha_expression} is upper-bounded by $1$. \end{lemma}